Niketkumardheeryan/ML-CaPsule/CONTRIBUTING.md

 1. Welcome to this repository, if you are here as open source program participant/contributor.
 2. Participants / contributors have to **comment** on issues they would like to work on, and mentors or the PA will assign you.
 3. Issues will be assigned on a **first-come, first-serve basis.**
-4. Participants / contributors can also **open their issues** using [issue_template](https://github.com/Niketkumardheeryan/Hands-on-ML-Basic-to-Advance-/tree/main/.github/issue_template), but it needs to be verified and labelled by a mentor or PA.
+4. Participants / contributors can also **open their issues** using [issue_template](https://github.com/Niketkumardheeryan/ML-CaPsule/tree/main/.github/issue_template), but it needs to be verified and labeled by a mentor or PA.
 Please discuss with the team once before opening your issues.
 We respect all your contributions, whether it is an Issue or a Pull Request.
 5. When you raise a issue, make sure you get it assigned to you before you start working on that project.
-6. Each participant / contributor will be **assigned 1 issue (max)** at a time to work.
+6. Each participant/contributor will be **assigned 1 issue (max)** at a time to work.
 7. Participants are expected to follow **project guidelines** and [**coding style**](https://pep8.org/"). **Structured code** is one of our top priority.
 8. Try to **explain your approach** to solve any issue in the comments.
 This will increase the chances of you being assigned.
 9. Don't create issues that are **already listed**.